Hussain4569/React-Expense-Tracker/README.md

 # React Expense Tracker

 This is a simple expense tracker app built with React.
 It uses functional components with hooks and the context API.
 The app utilizes the Material UI library for pre-built components, customizing the theme, and styling.
 For storage, the app uses the browser's local storage to persist data.

+You can visit the app by clicking on the following link: [React Expense Tracker](https://jsm-expense-tracker.netlify.app/)

 ## Usage